gladkia/igvR/README.md

 [igv.js](https://github.com/igvteam/igv.js/tree/master)
 (the Integrative Genomics Viewer) running in a web browser.

-I am grateful to Jim Robinson, Douglass Turner and colleagues for their fine work in igv.js, and their unfailing responsiveness to all requests and questions.
+I am grateful to Jim Robinson, Helga Thorvaldsdóttir, Douglass Turner and colleagues for their fine work in igv.js, and their unfailing responsiveness to all requests and questions.